renjmindy/dsc-mod-2-project-v2-1-onl01-dtsc-ft-052620/README.md

     * renovation : interior area vs. price

-    Renovated houses are **older** than those without renovation, so that they are **not** as attractive as new ones.
-Moreover, owing to maintenance expense, renovated houses are a bit more pricey than those without additional cost.
+    Surprizingly, renovated houses are likely to be **older** than those without renovation, so that they are **not** as attractive as new ones.
+Moreover, owing to housing maintenance expense, renovated houses are a bit more pricey than those without additional cost.

     ![EDAQ1](./image/mod2_EDAQ1-p5.png)